JotGabiga/JotGabiga/README.md

 ### Hi, I’m Justyna — a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL.

 I focus on delivering clean, maintainable code and high-quality features supported by automated tests (Jest, Cypress, Cucumber).
-With strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that genuinely support users’ needs.
+With strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that genuinely support users needs.

 I’m comfortable working in Agile environments, contributing to code reviews, shaping technical decisions and developing test-covered solutions that ensure long-term stability.